ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Displayed latest added collection on top when listing based on all type of collection(Admin).
 	.
 Admin dashboard stats in case of cache.
 	.
 Displayed volume discount on cart popup and view cart.
+	.
+On product categories page controller name visible in breadcrumb.
+	.
+Small fonts of dropdown on Add/Edit category form popup.

 Enhancements :
     .
 Import error handling via csv.
     .
 Order Print layout and functionality.